Appendix B — Research computing overview

 Second, we believe that some investment in R is worthwhile even if you will remain a dedicated user of, say, Stata.
 Even a dedicated Stata user is likely to benefit from the ability to read SAS, as co-authors may use it, and authors of papers may supply SAS code.
 As R’s popularity increases, the ability to read R is likely to become more important.
 Already R is a kind of lingua franca in much of statistics, including (along with Python) machine learning.

-We can think of three basic approaches to data storage:
+We can think of four basic approaches to data storage:

 - Text files